-Domino?s, through its keen focus on rolling out its take-away pizza format across Australia, New Zealand and Europe, has excelled in creating shareholder value which has not just resulted in share price growth but also dividends and capital returns.
-Retail Food Group (RFG), on the other hand, has created value for shareholders by expanding the number of brands it manages to include Crust Pizza, Pizza Capers, Donut King, Brumby?s Bakeries and Michel?s Patisseries (and the list goes…
+Domino’s Pizza Enterprises (ASX: DMP) and Retail Food Group (ASX: RFG) have both been outstanding investments for shareholders, as the chart below shows.
+Domino’s, through its keen focus on rolling out its take-away pizza format across Australia, New Zealand and Europe, has excelled in creating shareholder value which has not just resulted in share price growth but also dividends and capital returns.
+Retail Food Group (RFG), on the other hand, has created value for shareholders by expanding the number of brands it manages to include Crust Pizza, Pizza Capers, Donut King, Brumby’s Bakeries and Michel’s Patisseries (and the list goes…

 To keep reading, enter your email address or login below.